MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-analytics-overview.md

 - Built-in manufacturing analytics tools
 - Built-in manufacturing reports

-Each of these features has its advantages and disadvantages, depending on the type of data analysis and the role of the user.
+Each feature has its advantages and disadvantages, depending on the type of analysis you want to do and your role.
 To learn more, go to [Analytics, business intelligence, and reporting overview](reports-bi-reporting.md).

 This article introduces how you can use these analytical features to gain insights into your manufacturing processes.

 ## Analytics needs in manufacturing

-When you think about the analytics needs in manufacturing, it might help to use a persona-based model that describes different analytics needs at a high-level.
+When you think about analytics in manufacturing, it might help to use a persona-based model that describes different needs at a high-level.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg" alt-text="Illustration of different personas for analytics" lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg":::

-People in different roles have different needs when it comes to data, and they use the data in different ways.
+People in different roles have different needs when it comes to data, and they use data in different ways.
 For example, people in manufacturing interact with data differently than people in finance.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg":::